 The journey to the remote fishing village in Alaska, I guess although it could be Norway for all the difference it might make, was uneventful as all journeys on horseback (for some reason) across frozen tundra tend to be.
 Batman arrived to find the villagers relying heavily on the help of the third ghost, whom they paid in alcohol and waiving coastal littering fines.

-“I am the ghost of Christmas Wet to come,” boomed Arthur Curry aka Aquaman, for it was he who, desperate to key a low profile, stripped off on jetties and dived topless into the icy, stormy waters in full view of anybody and everybody.
+“I am the ghost of Christmas Wet to come,” boomed Arthur Curry aka Aquaman, for it was he who, desperate to keep a low profile, stripped off on jetties and dived topless into the icy, stormy waters in full view of anybody and everybody.